Dentures and Partial Dentures in Aurora

 Experiences will differ from patient to patient.
 Most patients experience increased saliva flow and some soreness or difficulty with speech at first.
 This subsides quickly over time as your tissues and muscles become accustomed to having a denture.

-Upper dentures are much easier to get used to than lower dentures, and when a partial denture is worn, it is much easier to get used to a partial where SOME back teeth remain than if ALL of your back teeth are being replaced by the partial denture.
+Upper dentures are much easier to get used to than lower dentures, and it is much easier to get used to a partial denture where some back teeth remain than if all of your back teeth are being replaced by the partial denture.

 Partial dentures usually are not implant-supported.
 However, complete dentures, which are much more difficult to get used to, may be supported by dental implants.
 This means that rather than simply resting on the tissues in your mouth, we will work with a dental specialist who can place an implant in your gums, and the denture can “snap” into place over the implant, thus greatly enhancing the effectiveness of the denture.
-Implant supported dentures allow patients to chew much more efficiently, and stay in much better than complete dentures that are not supported by dental implants.
-You should bear in mind that getting a dental implant is fairly expensive, and usually, you will require 2-4 implants for a lower denture and 4-6 implants for an upper denture.
-However, if the finances can be obtained, patients are usually much happier with an implant-supported denture.
+Implant-supported dentures allow patients to chew much more efficiently, and they stay in much better than complete dentures that are not supported by dental implants.
+You should bear in mind that getting a dental implant is fairly expensive and, usually, you will require two to four implants for a lower denture and four to six implants for an upper denture.
+However, if the finances can be obtained, patients are usually much happier with implant-supported dentures.